henrybaxter/beamdpr/README.rst

     $ ls
     first.egsphsp translated.egsphsp

-**NOTE::** You may omit an argument if you only want to translate in one direction.
+**NOTE:** Negative numbers must have parantheses around them.
+You may omit an argument if you only want to translate in one direction.

 Rotate
 ------